openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_common.md

 In many cases, a network expects a pre-processed image, so make sure you do not perform unnecessary steps in your code:
 - Model Optimizer can efficiently bake the mean and normalization (scale) values into the model (for example, to the weights of the first convolution).
 Please see [relevant Model Optimizer command-line options](../MO_DG/prepare_model/Additional_Optimizations.md).
 - Let the OpenVINO accelerate other means of [Image Pre-processing and Conversion](../OV_Runtime_UG/preprocessing_overview.md).
-- Note that in many cases, you can directly share the (input) data with the OpenVINO, for example consider [remote tensors API of the GPU Plugin](../OV_Runtime_UG//supported_plugins/GPU_RemoteTensor_API.md).
+- You can directly input a data that is already in the _on-device_ memory, by using the [remote tensors API of the GPU Plugin](../OV_Runtime_UG//supported_plugins/GPU_RemoteTensor_API.md).

 ## Prefer OpenVINO Async API <a name="ov-async-api"></a>
 The API of the inference requests offers Sync and Async execution.
 While the `ov::InferRequest::infer()` is inherently synchronous and executes immediately (effectively serializing the execution flow in the current application thread), the Async "splits" the `infer()` into `ov::InferRequest::start_async()` and `ov::InferRequest::wait()`.
 Please consider the [API examples](../OV_Runtime_UG/ov_infer_request.md).